hdShang/arxiv-daily/docs/cs-AI/2025-12-23/papers/251220162v1-concept-generalization-in-humans-and-large-language-models-insights-.md

 ---
 layout: default
-title: Concept Generalization in Humans and Large Language Models: Insights from the Number Game
+title: "Concept Generalization in Humans and Large Language Models: Insights from the Number Game"
 ---

 # Concept Generalization in Humans and Large Language Models: Insights from the Number Game